NKSP Language

 a combination of them.
 In all cases the sampler expects the

-expression to evaluate to some numeric
+condition expression to evaluate to some numeric

 (or boolean) value.
-If the evaluated number is exactly 0
+If the evaluated number is exactly 0 then

 the condition is interpreted to be false and thus the list of

-is not executed.
+statements is not executed.
 If the evaluated value is any

-then the condition is interpreted to be
+other value than 0 then the condition is interpreted to be

-true and accordingly the list of statements
+true and accordingly the list of statements will be

 executed.